ChihChengLiang/EIPs/EIPS/eip-X-hybrid-casper-ffg.md

 #### Client Settings
 ##### Enable Casper Fork Choice
 Releasing client versions with the casper fork choice as initially default disabled allows for a more conservative transition to hybrid Casper FFG.
-Validators will begin to log on, vote, and finalize the FFG contract before the majority of the network begins explicitly relying upon the new finalty mechanism.
+Validators will begin to log on, vote, and finalize the FFG contract before the majority of the network begins explicitly relying upon the new finality mechanism.
 Once a significant number of validators have logged on and the finality mechanisms have been tested on the live network, new client software versions that change the default to enabled will be released.

 ##### NON_REVERT_MIN_DEPOSIT
 `NON_REVERT_MIN_DEPOSIT` is defined and configurable locally by each client.
 Clients are in charge of deciding upon the minimum deposits (security) at which they will accept the chain as finalized.
 In the general case, differing values in the choice of this local constant will not create any fork inconsistencies because clients with very strict finalization requirements will revert to follow the longest PoW chain.